bruvellu/terebratalia-wnts/2-text/wnt.md

 We cultured the embryos in E-ware glass bowls (i.e., glassware never exposed to chemicals) with filtered seawater and temperature around 7.6 °C.
 Water in culturing bowls was exchanged daily.
 Using a glass pipette, we collected samples for RNA sequencing and for *in situ* hybridization at representative developmental stages (@tbl:samples).
-For the RNA-seq samples, we collected two biological replicates, each containing the eggs of a single female fertilized with mixed sperm from three different males.
+For the RNA-Seq samples, we collected two biological replicates, each containing the eggs of a single female fertilized with mixed sperm from three different males.
 We preserved the embryos directly in RNAlater at room temperature.
 For the *in situ* hybridization samples, we fixed the embryos for 1h in 4% paraformaldehyde at room temperature, washed thoroughly in 1x PBS with 0.1% Tween-20, and stored them in 100% methanol at -20°C.